-The good news for Coors-lovers is that the brewery is located near Golden’s downtown, and it offers 1.5-hour tours.
-Every summer, tubing down the Clear Creek proves to be one of the funnest and most popular activities in town.
-If you don’t have a tube of your own, there seems to be more places in town you can rent them every year.
+The good news for Coors lovers is that the brewery is located near Golden’s downtown, and it offers 1.5-hour tours.
+Every summer, tubing down Clear Creek proves to be one of the most fun and popular activities in town.
+If you don’t have a tube of your own, there seem to be more places in town you can rent them every year.

 Between the National Renewable Energy Lab and the Colorado School of Mines, there’s a lot in Golden to pique the interest of intellectually minded visitors.
 If you’re fond of the sort of history that spans far, far beyond Golden’s mining days, check out the 68 million-year-old dinosaur tracks on the Triceratops Trail, which is located just outside of downtown.

 From a Nepalese restaurant to coffeehouses to multiple craft breweries that have nothing to do with Coors, Golden’s downtown has lots to eat and drink.
 Opened in 1925, the Table Mountain Inn (affiliate link) has changed hands and names multiple times throughout its almost hundred years in existence, and it now offers chic southwestern rooms and fine dining in the heart of Golden’s downtown.

 Whether it’s a stop on a longer trip along the Front Range or a visit all by itself, this charming and scenic Colorado destination shouldn’t be missed.